-Have you ever been sad because your friend, partner, or family member disagreed with you completely on something you cared so deeply about?
+Have you ever been sad because your friend disagreed with you completely on something you cared so deeply about?

 Take a look at your life and reflect on this question; do you get offended when people don’t agree with you?
 If you do, then you might want to step back a bit and ponder over it.

-Get rid of the thought you have that says “I am alway right.”
+Get rid of the thought you have that says “I am always right.”

-Stop!
-Stop trying to change the world and others.
+Please Stop!
+Stop trying to change the others.
 Quit expecting your partner, friend, colleague, or family member to change.

 It’s hard enough to change yourself, something you have been doing your whole life.
 Trying to change others is the quickest way to a life of misery and disappointment.

-The only person you change is you.
-Like a wise man said – “be the change your seek in this world“.
-Break free from the illusion that you can change others and expecting them to change.
+Change starts with you.
+Like a wise man said – “be the change you seek in this world“.
+Break free from the illusion you created, expecting others to change.

-Now that you are aware of the most prominent reasons why your expectations can make your life miserable.
+Now that you are aware of how your expectations can make your life miserable.
 Keep these in mind as you set simplistic expectations for yourself and others but more importantly manage your expectations.